Saghen/blink.cmp/doc/configuration/sources.md

   max_items = nil, -- Maximum number of items to display in the menu min_keyword_length = 0, -- Minimum number of characters in the keyword to trigger the provider -- If this provider returns 0 items, it will fallback to these providers.
-  -- If multiple providers falback to the same provider, all of the providers must return 0 items for it to fallback fallbacks = {}, score_offset = 0, -- Boost/penalize the score of the items override = nil, -- Override the source's functions
+  -- If multiple providers fallback to the same provider, all of the providers must return 0 items for it to fallback fallbacks = {}, score_offset = 0, -- Boost/penalize the score of the items override = nil, -- Override the source's functions